doomemacs/doomemacs/README.md

 ### Advanced

-  * **Popwin compatibility**: I've gone through lengths get popwin to agree with Helm, vc-annotate, quickrun, neotree, org-mode--and more!
+  * **Popup control with Shackle**: I've gone through lengths tame popups with Shackle (popwin was unstable and slow), that includes: Helm, vc-annotate, quickrun, neotree, org-mode--and more!
 It works well.
 It's not perfect, but it's getting there.
   * **Ex compatibility**: I've given quite a few plugins an Ex interface.
 For instance, `helm-ag` can be used via `:ag [KEYWORDS]`, or `align-regexp` via `:align [regexp]`.
     See [my-commands.el](private/my-commands.el) for others.